TanyaRod22/testing_R/README.md

 # testing_R
-making a  new repository and linkig with rstudio
+making a  new repository and linking with rstudio